-Practising is less about knowing what to say word for word to a particular question, but about being able to think on your feet and logically articulate an answer to a question you might be faced with for the first time.
+Practising is less about knowing what to say word for word to a particular question, and more about being able to think on your feet and logically articulate an answer to a question you might be faced with for the first time.
 Try practising with a friend who also has an MMI coming up, so that you can give each other feedback on how to improve.

 Try to find out the format of your MMI.
 For example, how many stations are there, how long are they and do you get rest time.
 Knowing the structure can help you to practise in this format and avoid any surprises on the day.

-Preparation should not only help you to stay calm on the day, but also reduce your MMI stress in the preparation period, as you know you are helping yourself to do as well as possible.
+Preparation should not only help you to stay calm on the day but also reduce your MMI stress in the preparation period, as you know you are helping yourself to do as well as possible.

 It can be easy to rush straight into answering the scenario or question, given the short amount of time you have in each station.
-Think for at least a few seconds before tackling the question out loud and try to make a mini plan for at least the first point you want to start with.
+Think for at least a few seconds before tackling the question out loud and try to make a mini-plan for at least the first point you want to start with.

-Taking this pause will not only show the examiner that you are thoughtful and careful, but also set you up for success and avoid MMI stress.
+Taking this pause will not only show the examiner that you are thoughtful and careful but also set you up for success and avoid MMI stress.
 It can be easy to feel anxious when faced with a question you aren’t sure how to answer, so use this pause to stay composed so that you don’t get more worked up by producing a contradicting and long-winded answer.

 Instead, imagine you are waiting to go into your MMI.
-Each stations is truly a blank slate as your next examiner will have no idea how you’ve done so far.
+Each station is truly a blank slate as your next examiner will have no idea how you’ve done so far.
 Forget about how you’ve done prior to the station you’re at, especially if it wasn’t quite as good as you wanted.
 Make sure you take slow and deep breaths.
 This will help you to stay calm and go into the next station feeling centred and ready.

 Don’t underestimate the power of staying positive and keeping a smile on your face.
-Go into your MMI confident in your own abilities and show your enthusiasm for medicine and the university you are applying to.
+Go into your MMI confident in your own abilities and show your enthusiasm for Medicine and the university you are applying to.

 Remind yourself that you should feel positive about this, as you have gotten to this interview stage that many candidates don’t reach.
 Remember how much preparation you have done and try your best to enjoy the experience, not letting any MMI stress get to you.